Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/legendary-commander.md

 **Challenge** -

 **Legion Training** The Legionnaire uses your proficiency bonus in place of its own.<br>
-**Weapon and Armor proficiency** The Knight shares your weapon and armor proficiencies.<br>
+**Weapon and Armor Proficiency** The Knight shares your weapon and armor proficiencies.<br>
-**Legion tactics** The Knight has advantage on melee attack rolls if you or another Legionnaire is within 5 feet of its target.<br>
+**Legion Tactics** The Knight has advantage on melee attack rolls if you or another Legionnaire is within 5 feet of its target.<br>
 **Legion Weapon Training** A melee or ranged weapon deals three extra die of its damage when the Legionnaire hits with it.
 <hr>